martyjs/marty/docs/docs/index.md

 There are 3 things you will need to understand: How to tell the application to change its state ([Action creators](/docs/actionCreators.html)), How to change the applications state ([Stores](/docs/stores.html)) and how to tell the view that the state has changed ([State mixins](/docs/stateMixin.html)).

 Action Creators are where any changes to your applications state starts.
-An action creators create actions (weird that!).
-An action is a function that is responsible for coordinating changes to local and remote state.
+Actions are functions that are responsible for coordinating changes to local and remote state.
 All actions must have a type which is a string describing the action (e.g. "UPDATE\_USER_EMAIL").

 If an action is making a change to your local state then it can pass its type data along to something called a dispatcher.